Emergency At Home Remedies For Those Beauty Mishaps

 This is a common problem for blondes.
 The usual fix is a good clarifying shampoo, which rids the hair of chlorine and other impurities.
-But say you get the dreaded “swamp” hair before that hot date and you’re fresh out of clarifying shampoo.
+But say you get the dreaded “swamp” hair before a hot date and you’re fresh out of clarifying shampoo.
 If that happens, head on over to the fridge, ketchup is going to save the day! (wait keep reading!)

 The red ketchup will neutralize the green in your hair.
 Treat the ketchup as you would a shampoo, letting it sit on your hair for about five minuets.
 To prevent smelling like a cheeseburger after, shampoo twice with your regular shampoo.
 If you don’t have any ketchup, try dish soap mixed with vinegar.

 Help…I Have a Dry Scalp

 If your scalp has been feeling a little dry lately, bringing your sugar jar and olive oil into the bathroom might help.
 Just add a tablespoon of sugar and a few drops of oil into your hand before squeezing out your shampoo.
 The sugar will help exfoliate and the oil will help moisturize.

 This same trick also works for skin.
 Just add a tablespoon of sugar and a drop or two of oil into your body wash.